 Merely looking at the static A0 code display on the motherboard can be annoying, even though you know it doesn’t mean any danger.
 It can be more annoying when it rains on your parade because of your style and build.
 So you may be wondering how to disable it.

 Well, you have two options.
-Either cover it up using a piece of tape to attach over the surface or turn off the Q-code display function in the BIOS settings.
-The process is easier on Asus motherboards but applicable to most other brands.
+Cover it with tape to attach over the surface or turn off the Q-code display function in the BIOS settings.
+The process is easier on Asus motherboards but applies to most other brands.

 To disable the A0 code on your motherboard, navigate to “Advanced” under the BIOS settings and select “LED Lightning.”